DoomDesign/codingtask-datatable/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

+## How to: Run the application

+- Clone this repo
+- Run `npm install` in the projects root directory
+- Either start a development server or build the application, following the instructions below:

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.